 Return to Play Protocol

-• Must be monitored by a health care provider familiar with the signs/symptoms of a concussion.
+The athlete should be monitored by a health care provider familiar with the signs/symptoms of a concussion.
 They should only be allowed to normal activities after the approval by the appropriate healthcare provider.

 • Walking, swimming, exercise bike